Privacy and Cookies Policy

 - prevent fraud and improve the security of the website

-- personalize the website for each user;
+- personalize the website for each Customer or End User;

 3. Analytics cookies